DavidWSnow/DWS-BookTemp/README.md

 Files Included
 --------------

--   DWS-BookTempNovel in Kindle MOBI (4.3MB), PDF and ODT source (\~45 pages)
+-   DWS-BookTempNovel in EPUB 3, PDF and ODT source (\~45 pages)
 -   DWS-BookTempTech in PDF and ODT source (\~50 pages)
 -   DWS-BookTemp-Instructions in PDF (\~30 pages)
 -   Calc/DWS-BookCalc.ods a worksheet
 -   CoverArt/DWS-BookTemp.aphoto (8.8MB)

-There are PDF and Kindle MOBI versions of DWS-BookTempNovel included in this repository so that you can see how a sample Novel would be formatted as a paperback or on a Kindle.
+There are PDF and EPUB versions of DWS-BookTempNovel included in this repository so that you can see how a sample Novel would be formatted as a paperback or on a eBook.

 Getting Started
 ---------------